sarayurumandla/House_price_prediction/README.md

 This project was developed with guidance from Kaggle Learn's Intro to Machine Learning course.
-To reproduce the project, download the dataset from Kaggle and place 'train.csv' in the project directory.
+To reproduce the project, download the dataset from there and place 'train.csv' in the project directory.